atikis87/The_Offer_Website/README.md

     3. Section 3 is the footer.
 I used svgs here.
 I had to get into these at the code level as well.
 I tried to make it as perfect as possible.
 This required a lot of collection work.

    ## 🚀 What I used
+    For the backend part, I used express, and I installed nodemon to start the server quickly.
+I installed Jest for testing.I did not use a framework for the front-end part to meet the criteria.
+    I used all data separately.
+I put the files available to the server in public and gave the path to express.